-The information above was last checked on 28/01/2022.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Aarhus to Rome before travelling.
+The information above was last checked on 28/07/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Aarhus and Rome before travelling.

-Entry into Denmark is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Reentry to Denmark is allowed for: Entry is fully open for citizens and permanent residents of Italy

 The government of Denmark has imposed these measures to reduce the spread of COVID-19:

-Omio customers travelling this route depart most frequently from Aarhus Hovedbanegård and arrive in Roma Termini.
+Omio customers travelling this route book their trains from Aarhus Hovedbanegård to Roma Termini.

-Passengers booking this journey most frequently board their trains from Aarhus Hovedbanegård and need to travel around 0.5 miles (824 m) from the city centre to get to this train station.
+Passengers board their train most frequently from Aarhus Hovedbanegård and travel around 0.7 miles (1.2 km) from the city centre to this train station.

-Passengers arriving in Rome most often arrive at Roma Termini and need to travel around 1 mile (1.6 km) from this train station to the city centre.
+Passengers travelling this route most often arrive at Roma Termini and need to travel approximately 1.6 miles (2.6 km) from the train station to the city centre in Rome.